Zita

-She is often confused with St. Osyth or Ositha, an important English Saint with a town named after her.

-Zita entered domestic service at the age of twelve and served the same family for almost fifty years.
+Zita entered domestic service at the age of 12, and served the same family for almost 50 years.
 Through her diligence and fidelity, she became a trusted and valued servant.
 She spent her days doing ordinary things extraordinarily well.
 Zita was known for her kindness and generosity to the poor.

 Life

-Zita was born in Tuscany in a village not far from Lucca, to Giovanni and Buonissima Lombardo.
-Her maternal uncle, Graziano, was a hermit who dwelt on a neighboring mountain where he had built a church and a shelter for travelers.
-Her elder sister became a Cistercian nun.
+Zita was born in Tuscany in Monte Sagrati, a village not far from Lucca.
+Her parents were Giovanni and Buonissima Lombardo.
+Her maternal uncle, Graziano, was a hermit who dwelt on a neighbouring mountain where he had built a church and a shelter for travellers.